siemens/kas/docs/userguide.rst

         Sets the default ``refspec`` property applied to all repositories that do not override this.

+    * ``patches``: dict [optional]
+        This key can contain default values for some repository patch properties.
+If a default value is set for a patch property it may still be overridden by setting the same property to a different value in a given patch.

+      * ``repo``: string [optional]
+          Sets the default ``repo`` property applied to all repository patches that do not override this.

 * ``machine``: string [optional]
     Contains the value of the ``MACHINE`` variable that is written into the ``local.conf``.
 Can be overwritten by the ``KAS_MACHINE`` environment